rikosintie/Discovery/usage.md

 - Interface - files that need further processing
 - Running - The "show running structured" output for each switch

-If you are having timeout or authentication issues you can enable logging.
+If you are having timeout or authentication issues, enable logging.
 Here is a sample output of the log.txt file that netmiko creates:

 ```bash
 DEBUG:paramiko.transport:starting thread (client mode): 0xb4b346d0